tunahansalih/tunahansalih.github.io/index.md

 You can find more on my work accomplishments on the [resumé](https://tunahansalih.github.io/resume/) page.

-I consider myself Pythonista.
-I also have some experience with JavaScript, TypeScript, Go and C++.
+I consider myself a Pythonista.
+I also have experience with JavaScript, TypeScript, Go and C++.

 ## Current Interests: